Lululemon: History

 The reason the Japanese liked [my former skateboard brand 'Homeless'] was because it had an L in it and a Japanese marketing firm wouldn't come up with a brand name with an L in it.
 L is not in their vocabulary.
 It's a tough pronunciation for them.
 So I thought, next time I have a company, I'll make a name with three Ls and see if I can get three times the money.
 It's kind of exotic for them.
 I was playing with Ls and I came up with Lululemon.
 It's funny to watch them try to say it.

+Chip Wilson remained CEO until 2005, when he sold 48% of the company to Advent International.
+Advent eventually sold out its stake but still has a board seat.
+Wilson remained on the board until 2015.

 IPO and expansion

 The company made its initial public offering in July 2007, raising $327.6 million by selling 18.2 million shares on the American Nasdaq.
 Christine Day, a former co-president of Starbucks, assumed her role as the company's chief executive officer in 2008.
 In December 2010, Lululemon recalled some of the store's reusable bags that were made from polypropylene, based on reports of high levels of lead.
 In 2012, Lululemon filed a lawsuit against Calvin Klein and supplier G-III Apparel Group for infringement of three of its design patents for yoga pants.
 The case was settled out of court the same year.
 In 2013, the company made its third consecutive appearance on Fortunes Fastest-Growing Companies list.
-In December 2013, founder Chip Wilson announced his resignation as chairman, and that the president of TOMS Shoes, Laurent Potdevin, would become CEO.
+In December 2013, founder Chip Wilson announced his resignation as chairman, and that the president of Toms Shoes, Laurent Potdevin, would become CEO.
 In 2018, Calvin McDonald became CEO of Lululemon Athletica.
+In Dec.
+2025, it was announced that Calvin McDonald would be stepping down as CEO.

 In 2014, Lululemon opened its first store in Europe, in Covent Garden, London.
 In February 2015, Wilson announced that he was resigning from the board, and Michael Casey, former lead director of the board, would replace him.
 In 2018, Laurent Potdevin resigned as CEO and from the company's board due to misconduct related to a relationship he was having with a then-employee and later contractor.
 In 2013, some customers complained that the clothing was of poor quality, with some items being "too sheer", having holes appear, and falling apart after a few uses.
 The same year, Lululemon recalled its black yoga pants that were unintentionally transparent and "too thin"; the recall, which amounted to approximately 17 percent of all women's pants sold in its stores, impacted its financial results.
 The resulting financial loss and damage to the brand led to the forced departure of the company's chief product officer, Sheree Waterson, and of its CEO, Christine Day.